balderdashy/sails-docs/api.adapter-interface.md

 ---------------------------------------------------------------------------

-# Sails/Waterline Adapter Interface

 When building a Sails app, the sending or receiving of any asynchronous communication with another piece of hardware can be normalized into an adapter.  (viz.
 API integrations)

-If you're writing a callback for something, why not wrap that logic up into an adapter and take advantage of Sails' conventions/community?
+Waterline was designed to answer a fundamental question about these types of integrations.
+If you're writing a callback for something, why not wrap that logic up into an adapter and reuse it? take advantage of Sails' conventions/community?
 It's just as easy to write, and you get the advantage of a standardized API for accessing and mutating data.
 Best of all, you (and your team) can reuse the adapter in other projects.

 ---------------------------------------------------------------------------

-> Please consider this:
+> ### A quick personal note:
 > The more high-quality adapters we collectively release as open-source, the less repetitive work we all have to do when we integrate with various databases and services.
 My vision is to make building server-side apps more fun and less repetitive for everyone, and that happens one community adapter at a time.

 ---------------------------------------------------------------------------